syncfusion-content/maui-docs/MAUI/Cartesian-Charts/PlotBand.md

 ## Recursive plot band

-This feature is used to enable the plot bands to be drawn repeatedly at the regular intervals.
+This feature is used to enable the plot bands to be drawn repeatedly at regular intervals.
 This will be useful when you need to mark an event that occurs recursively along the timeline of the chart.
 The following properties are used to configure this feature:

 * [`RepeatEvery`]() - changes the frequency of the plot band being repeated.
 * [`RepeatUntil`]() - Specifies the end value at which the strip line stops repeating.